SeanRowan19/ai-case-study/README.md

 6. **Data Analytics** -
 7. **Big Data** -
 8. **Statutory and Regulatory Compliance** -
 9. **Remote Work** - The traditional workforce is changing.
 Employees are no longer bound to a physical office, and businesses are taking advantage of this.
-The accounting industry is no exception and is one industry that can do it more easily than others.[@Yanchycki (2024)](https://contentsnare.com/top-accounting-trends/)
+The accounting industry is no exception and is one industry that can do it more easily than others. [@Yanchycki (2024)](https://contentsnare.com/top-accounting-trends/)

 ### Major Competitors